DoctorTonyTonyChopper/CCL1/README.md

 Plan for the day:
 - Make two levels ✅
-- Work on the background of the game ❌
+- Work on the background of the levels ❌

 PROBLEMS OCCURED: --